raspberrypi/documentation/configuration/external-storage.md

 To set up your HDD so that it always mounts to a specific location of your choice, you must manually mount your HDD.

 ## Mounting an HDD
-You can mount your HDD at a folder location of your choice.
+You can mount your HDD at a specific folder location.
 It is conventional to do this within the /mnt folder, for example /mnt/PIHDD.
 Note that the folder must be empty.
 If the folder is not empty, the system will not mount the HDD.

 1. Plug in the external HDD to a USB port on the Raspberry Pi.
 2. List all the disk partitions on the Pi using the following command: